mre/endler.dev/content/2024/no-matter-what/index.md

 Yes, the rules "sound" stupid, but there's a deeper, almost stoic realization to it: life is complicated and it will throw obstacles in your way, and that's unfair.
-But if you really want to make progress in life, you have to do find a way.
+But if you really want to make progress in life, you have to find a way.
 If nothing else helps, make up a stupid rule.
 Dinner at 6.